A college library reimagined for the whole of Hertford’s community.

 This time-lapse video bears witness to the transformation of our quiet oasis to a complex building site over the second half of 2024.
 You can find out more details of the library developments here and help ensure that Hertford college continues to thrive, by supporting the library project here.

-In the ‘extension’ area, the existing basement slab has been removed to enable Oxford Archaeology to excavate the remaining area.
-Several old drainage chambers and masonry structures have been uncovered.
+In the ‘extension’ area, the initial facing wall works were concreted, and Oxford Archaeology have continued to excavate the remaining area.
+The old drainage chambers and masonry structures are being uncovered, recorded, and then removed.
+Two new wells have been located within this area.

 ‘The library is the centre of Hertford’s academic community.
 Working in the library gave me a real sense of companionship and community – I knew that people were watching out for me, and the whispered library chats helped to break up the day.
 In the lead up to finals, I claimed one of the good seats by the window and camped out there for about eight weeks.
 I’m delighted to have the opportunity to pay that back by naming a seat in the new library.